 Kier believes that the safety of the sexual health products we use is often dismissed.
 Major mistake.
 "Staying informed is a key component to setting the groundwork for safe sex," says Kier.
 "Lots of women never stop to think about what ingredients are in the products that are used during our most intimate moments, from our periods to sex lives."

 "Before we launched Sex by Lola, we conducted a State of Sex survey, where we tapped over 1000 women for their honest insights and thoughts on what's happening during sex," explains Kier.
 "The biggest thing we learned is that a healthy sex life comes down to honest communication between partners.
 Open communication can help you describe what you do and don't like in the moment, and it's a crucial aspect of setting boundaries.
 Additionally, consenting to one sexual activity does not imply consent of another, so make sure to check in with your partner before and, most importantly, throughout a sexual experience to keep the communication open along the way.

 The fear of 'ruining the mood' is totally understandable, but it's important to ensure everyone is on the same page."

 If you're trying to conceive, Talebian points out the importance of using safe lubricants since many aren't "fertility friendly."
 "Many common lubricants are detrimental to sperm function," says Talebian.
+With more knowledge of ingredients and the increased products on the market, you are able to find what products work best for your sex life.
 "There are several commercially available lubricants that are specifically for those trying to conceive.
 People also commonly think certain positions are better if trying to conceive, but no one position is more successful."